Editors Reads Verdict

 Rocky

 The central relationship of the novel — which emerges around a third of the way in — is the single best thing Weir has ever written, and one of the most original relationships in recent science fiction.
-To say more would spoil it.
+To say much would spoil it, and the discovery is a genuine joy.

 The Ending